Asylum

 Navigating the asylum process without legal assistance can greatly affect the chances of your case being approved.
 After all, the laws governing asylum are complex, and the stakes are incredibly high.
 For this reason, it’s best to seek legal advice as early in the process as possible.
 An experienced asylum lawyer can help you understand your rights, prepare your application, gather the necessary evidence, and represent you in interviews and hearings.

-If you are granted asylum, you gain the right to live and work in the United States indefinitely.
-You may also apply for certain benefits, such as a Social Security number, and can petition to bring family members to the U.S. As an asylee, you can apply for a Green Card (permanent residency) after one year of being granted asylum, and eventually, you may become eligible to apply for U.S. citizenship.
+If you are granted asylum, you will receive an asylum visa and gain the right to live and work in the United States indefinitely.
+You may also apply for certain benefits, such as a Social Security number, and can petition to bring family members to the U.S. While being granted asylum offers you a fresh start, the legal journey may continue as you seek to reunite with your family or pursue U.S. citizenship.
+Our team is here to support you through these steps.

 Defensive asylum is sought by individuals who are already in removal proceedings in immigration court.
 This situation typically arises when someone has been detained by U.S. immigration authorities or has had their asylum application denied by USCIS.
 In defensive asylum cases, the applicant must present their case to an immigration judge, who will decide whether to grant asylum or order removal from the United States.

-Defensive asylum cases are inherently complex and often require robust legal defense.
+Defensive asylum cases are inherently complex and often require a robust legal defense.
 Removal defense lawyers at Henry & Grogan are well-versed in representing clients in immigration court and will advocate passionately to protect your rights and help you avoid deportation.

 Seeking asylum is a critical step in securing your safety and future, but it’s not a process you should undertake alone.
 Our Philadelphia asylum immigration attorneys are dedicated to providing legal assistance to those seeking refuge in the United States.
 Whether you’re filing an initial asylum application or defending your case in court, our team is here to support you.